The Sichuan delegation reviewed the work report of the Standing Committee of the National People’s Congress in groups. Wang Xiaohui, Huang Qiang, Peng Qinghua and others participated in the deliberation and made speeches_Sichuan Online-breakinglatest.news-Breaking Latest News

 The Sichuan delegation reviewed the work report of the Standing Committee of the National People’s Congress in groups

-Wang Xiaohui, Huang Qiang, Peng Qinghua and others participated in the deliberation and made speeches
+Wang Xiaohui, Huang Qiang, Peng Qinghua and others participated in the review and made speeches

 On March 8, the Sichuan delegation held a group meeting at the first meeting of the 14th National People’s Congress to deliberate on the work report of the Standing Committee of the National A meeting of the election and decision on the draft method of appointment, etc. Representatives such as Wang Xiaohui, Huang Qiang, and Peng Qinghua participated in the deliberations of their groups and made speeches.